Nick-McGee/miniProject3/part1/README.txt

 Created by Nicholas McGee.

 Compilation Instructions
 Run in the terminal:
 gcc -o memManage memManage.c
 ./memManage

-This program does not take any command line arguements or user input, just a valid memAdr.txt file in the same directory.
+NOTE: This program does not take any command line arguements or user input, just a valid memAdr.txt file in the same directory.

+Description
 This program reads the file as such:
     1) n - the n lowest significant bits that represent the offset
     2) m - the next m bits that represent the page number; assume that n+m is always 16